DocShtein/Space-telegram/README.md

 ```
 CHAT_ID = 'place your chat id here'
 ```
+6. Make a telegram bot an administrator of your channel.

 Python3 should be already installed.
 Then use pip (or pip3, if there is a conflict with Python2) to install dependencies:
 ```